-With our naturalistic traffic flow simulation it is possible to test the software for automated driving on the basis of simulated endurance test runs.
-The tests performed help to uncover unforeseen edge cases and provide information about the robustness of the implemented algorithms.
+With our naturalistic traffic flow simulation it is possible to test the software for automated driving functions on the basis of simulated endurance test runs.
+The tests performed help to uncover unforeseen edge cases and provide information about the robustness of the implemented algorithms of our customers.

 ✓ The most realistic way for simulating endurance test drives on highways and in cities